Skip to main content

 3. Any national who commits any of the following acts against a vulnerable person commits an offence:

-4. Neglect by a person who owes a duty of care to the vulnerable person.
+4. Neglect, being the failure by a person who owes a duty of care to a vulnerable person to provide the care, sustenance, or protection that the vulnerable person reasonably requires.

 4. An offence under this Article is aggravated where the offender holds a position of trust, authority, or dependency over the victim.